 At Stage B, the emphasis is on confirming the protective efficacy of the candidate.
 Confirmation should be shown in a second animal model to demonstrate that the effect is biologically robust.
 This second model might be a guinea pig model or a mouse model which is more stringent e.g. involves a more virulent M. tuberculosis challenge, or uses a mouse strain which is more susceptible to disease.
 However, if this is not feasible for the candidate (for example, if a virus is known to be permissive in only one of the standardised animal models available), then independent verification of protection in the same animal model in another laboratory is acceptable.
 Regardless, it is imperative that the data are robust and that the protective effect can be reproduced.
 Studies aimed at elucidating the mechanism of action should be considered (e.g., T-cell depletion or passive antibody transfer).
 Head-to-head evaluation of vaccine candidates in independent laboratories is available via TBVI (TBVI services - standard mouse and guinea pig primary infection models, post-exposure vaccination models in mice and guinea pigs, mouse models involving challenge with clinical strains and NIH (NIAID/NIH pre-clinical models - standard mouse and guinea pig models, therapeutic vaccination mouse models).
 These services provide standardised and well-characterised models and study designs to ensure that comparison of data is feasible and head-to-head testing is encouraged.
 Immunogenicity and efficacy studies conducted in Stages A and B should be used to support the design and execution of experiments in the advanced model(s) in Stage C, including the identification of a primary endpoint upon which Stage C studies will be powered.

 For example, for live TB vaccines, the regulations and guidelines applicable to BCG can be considered.
 These are the US Pharmacopeia (USP) and European Pharmacopoeia (EP BCG vaccine, freeze-dried 0163) monographs and WHO recommendations on BCG vaccine, which specify safety, genetic stability, detailed characterisation of Master and Working seeds, antibiotic resistance marker, BSE/TSE exposure.
-For an antigen-based TB vaccine containing a new adjuvant, the WHO guidelines on the non-clinical evaluation of vaccine adjuvants and adjuvanted vaccines, 2013 should be consulted.
+See references to guidelines for other vaccine technologies in the Introduction.